 The planning process provided several opportunities for public, community and agency input and comments.
-Presentations were made to communities at a Township Supervisor's meeting.
-Presentations were made to the County Board of Commissioners during plan development and to present the draft plan for commissioners' approval.
-Staff met with the Local Emergency Planning Committee several times during plan development.
-This group has representatives from local communities, state and federal agencies and citizens.
-The group was instrumental in guiding the plan development.
-Two general public meetings were held in Harrisville.
-Notices of the public meetings were sent to LEPC members and all local communities by both NEMCOG and the Alcona County Emergency Management office.
-Newspaper articles and meeting notices were published in the local newspaper.
-All local communities participated in the process either through surveys, attending meetings and reviewing the draft plan.
+Public meetings involved the County Board of Commissioners during plan development and the draft plan was presented for commissioners' approval.
+Staff met with the Local Emergency Planning Committee during plan development.
+The group, together with the Emergency Management Director, was instrumental in guiding plan development.
+Public meetings were advertised and held in Alcona County.
+Notices of the public meetings were sent to LEPC members and local communities officials.